jfrux/cfenv/README.md

 This is a dead simple RAILO EXPRESS CFML DEVELOPMENT ENVIRONMENT for Mac OS X / Linux.
 Support for Windows may come soon but may be in a separate repository.

+### Installation

+- Open your Terminal.
+- Copy/Paste `\curl -L https://raw.github.com/joshuairl/railoenv/master/binscripts/installer | bash`

+### Features
-It also enables the ability to initialize a Railo context from any directory by doing the following:
+Enables the ability to initialize a Railo context from any directory by doing the following:
 ```
 $> mkdir -p ~/Projects/my_new_cfml_project
 $> cd ~/Projects/my_new_cfml_project